Plants for Human Health Institute: Greenhouse Complex

 The institute operates three greenhouses.
-The greenhouse complex provides about 10,000 square feet of space for plant trials on crops like broccoli and strawberry, and allow the institute to rent space or collaborate on research with other campus operations and businesses.
+The greenhouse complex provides about 10,000 square feet of space for plant trials on crops like broccoli and strawberry and allows the institute to rent space or collaborate on research with other campus operations and businesses.

 Researchers also partner with the Piedmont Research Station, a research farm located near Salisbury, N.C., to grow and test field crops.

 Kannapolis Scholars

-Funded by a $1 million U.S. Department of Agriculture – Agriculture & Food Research Initiative (USDA-AFRI) the Kannapolis Scholars was a program for graduate students from multiple disciplines to participate in integrated research.
+Funded by a $1 million grant from the U.S. Department of Agriculture – Agriculture & Food Research Initiative (USDA-AFRI) - the Kannapolis Scholars was a program for graduate students from multiple disciplines to participate in integrated research.
 Led by Jack Odle, William Neal Reynolds, Professor of Nutritional Biochemistry at N.C.
 State, the scholars examined issues in the broad domain of functional foods, bioactive food components and human health.
 30 faculty members from eight universities in North Carolina, from multiple disciplines, including food science, nutritional science, plant science, animal science, microbiology, biochemistry and metabolomics act as mentors to the Kannapolis Scholars.

 Plant Pathways Elucidation Project (P2EP)

 The Plant Pathways Elucidation Project, or P2EP, was a $1.9 million program that engaged college students across North Carolina in education and research.
 Operated from June 2013 to December 2019, the program was supported by a consortium of academic and industry organizations, including the Plants for Human Health Institute.
-The program teamed university scientists, industry leaders and college students to explore plant health benefits, prepare student scientists to pursue careers in STEM fields (Science, Technology, Engineering and Math), and create a research knowledge base.
+The program teamed university scientists, industry leaders, and college students to explore plant health benefits, prepare student scientists to pursue careers in STEM fields (Science, Technology, Engineering, and Math), and create a research knowledge base.